 Most Merchant Account Provider’s monthly billing statements are seemingly overloaded with a plethora of information.
 It's no wonder there’s more to your credit card processing fees than meets the eye.
-To get the best rates, you must first understand what exactly determines your credit card processing fees.
+To get the best rates, you must first understand what exactly determines a credit card processing fee.
 Though some factors are simply out of your hands, if you implement best practices with what you can control, you’ll get the lowest rate possible.

 How Credit Card Processing Fees Are Determined

 Your rate depends on a combination of factors that include:

 - Interchange (IC) - The wholesale cost to run a transaction.
 IC is determined by card brands (Visa, MasterCard, Discover, Amex), and paid by Merchant Account Providers, but passed onto their customers.